 Employment programs for seniors

 CELS maintains an active roster of events and programs to help Connecticut College seniors with their career search.
-The best resource is your CELS counselor, who is available to help you create and execute your plan, set goals and strategize to make the most of the next three, six, nine and 12 months.
+The best resource is your CELS adviser, who is available to help you create and execute your plan, set goals and strategize to make the most of the next three, six, nine and twelve months.

 In addition, we offer the following resources:

 Boston Job Fair & Interview Program.
 Held annually in October at the Courtyard by Marriott Tremont Hotel, 275 Tremont Street in Boston.
 Over 40 organizations participate in a 12-college job fair held from 1–4 p.m.
 Also throughout the day, 30 organizations conduct prescheduled interviews for full-time jobs with seniors from eight colleges.
 Connecticut College seniors may participate in both the job fair and interview program.
 For more information visit https://www.mtholyoke.edu/consortia/larc/index.html.

 Held annually in January at The Westin New York Grand Central in New York City (Manhattan).
 New York-area employers interview seniors from Connecticut College and four other colleges for full-time jobs. http://nyrc.experience.com/er/security/login.jsp

 Organizations ask CELS to announce specific job openings to seniors.
 CELS will forward resumés from students interested in the positions.
 Employers screen candidates and invite selected individuals to their organizations for interviews.